Spatial LLM Architecture & Core Concepts

 ) -> gpd.GeoDataFrame:

-"""Production-grade CRS normalization and topology validation with strict error handling."""
+"""Production-grade CRS normalization and topology validation."""

 if gdf.empty:

-raise ValueError("Input GeoDataFrame is empty.
-Cannot proceed with spatial validation.")
+raise ValueError("Input GeoDataFrame is empty.")

 # 1. CRS Enforcement